Create a Simple Website

 const mySquare = document.querySelector('#my-square');

-// create a list of color
+// declare a list of different colors

 const colors = ['steelblue', 'pink', 'yellow', 'purple', 'green'];